 Comparison: Gregarious Grump 2003 Guyana Diamond Distillery 16 Year – 52.1% vs. 54.5%

 Stats: Houston-based indie bottler Gregarious Grump brought three casks of 16 year old Guyanese rum to market as part of their first batch of releases.
-They were each distilled in 2003 and released at different barrel proofs without additives or dilution.
+They were each released at different proofs without additives or dilution.

 Background: Last year a friend from FL hipped me to the fact that someone named Gregarious Grump released a TX exclusive Port Mourant.
 I immediately hopped on the interwebs to see for myself.
 Sure enough, I found some online reviews and the company’s website indicating not just one but three casks of Port Mourant were bottled.
 As far as I could tell it was only available in the Houston area so I asked my friendly neighborhood boozery if they could get it to Austin.
 I was informed soon after that they had arrived, so I dropped everything and zipped over to see what deliciousness awaits.
 The shop received the 52.1% and 54.5% expressions, of which I purchased one of each.
 There is also a 48.8% version they did not get that I have yet to try.

 Disclaimer: Before I share my impressions, I want to make it clear that neither of these distillates tasted like Port Mourant to my palate.
 After discussing the matter and sharing samples with some friends who are well versed in the profiles of the different stills at Diamond, we agreed it shared no resemblance to PM.
 So I reached out to the owner of GG to see where this PM claim originated and posited that it tasted like Savalle distillate to me and others.
 He was very responsive and we had a nice back and forth dialogue about it.
-He relented after I sent him some known PM samples to compare his to, and has since removed the language referring to these as Port Mourant from his website as he does not want to make false claims or mislead consumers.
+I even sent him some known PM samples to compare his to, which resulted in him removing the language referring to these as Port Mourant from his website as he does not want to make false claims or mislead consumers.

 Nose: Worn leather, coconut scented lotion, peppermint candy, menthol, old shoes, soursop, cinnamon, blueberry, brown sugar, chocolate.